pawap90/phaser3-ts-snowpack-eslint/README.md

 > You can remove everything in the `public/assets` folder.
 But I recommend you first run the project once and make sure everything is installed and running properly.

 # TypeScript
 You can find TypeScript's configuration in `tsconfig.json`.
-It has a few rules to keep the codebase type-safe, like "strict" and "noImplicitAny".
-Feel free to change it as needed.
+To keep the codebase safe, you'll notice the flag `strict` is set to true.
+This [enables all strict type checking options](https://www.typescriptlang.org/tsconfig/#strict), like `noImplicitAny` and `alwaysStrict`.
+Feel free to disable `strict` and add your preferred configurations.

 # Snowpack
 Snowpack takes care of building the project for development and production.
 The configuration can be found in `snowpack.config.js`.